 • Community garden

-• Chatting, play and chaos and creating minis’ memories and mums’ belonging.
+• Chatting, play, controlled chaos and creating minis’ memories and mums’ belonging.

 We could also imagine the wider community using the space for: